-The projects has also been reviewed under "IFC's Environmental & Social Guidelines and Safeguards Policies" (WB, 1998) and the "World Commission on Dams Guidelines for Good Practice" (WCD, 2000) in order to determine its potential entry and acceptance and in our best understanding exigencies were attended because the three required licenses were secured, all mitigating measures and programs were implemented.
+The project has also been reviewed under "IFC's Environmental & Social Guidelines and Safeguards Policies" (WB, 1998) and the "World Commission on Dams Guidelines for Good Practice" (WCD, 2000) in order to determine its potential entry and acceptance and in our best understanding exigencies were attended because the three required licenses were secured, all mitigating measures and programs were implemented.

-Environmental Control Plans and Basic Environmental Project were approved by the Mato Grosso and Mato Grosso do Sul Environmental Agencies SEMA - Secretaria Estadual do Meio Ambiente do Mato Grosso and IMAP- Secretaria de Estado de Meio Ambiente e Recursos Hídricos do Estado de Mato Grosso do Sul, depending on the project location.
-For each project was approved a specific environmental plan that involves different programs:
+Environmental Control Plans and Basic Environmental Project were approved by the Mato Grosso do Sul Environmental Agency IMAP- Secretaria de Estado de Meio Ambiente e Recursos Hídricos do Estado de Mato Grosso do Sul,.
+It was approved a specific environmental plan that involves different programs: